RealGamerzYT7/RealGamerzYT7.github.io/README.md

-# Welcome $user Here You Can See About Me!
+# Welcome $USER Here You Can See About Me!